Deshmukhmrunal17/NUTRI-TRACKER-/README.md

 # NUTRI-TRACKER-
-NutriTracker is a comprehensive nutrition management and analysis tool designed to predict undernutrition types and provide personalized recommendations for addressing nutritional deficiencies.
-This repository is built to assist individuals in monitoring and improving nutritional health through data-driven insights.
+NutriTracker is an intelligent system designed to detect malnutrition and provide personalized nutritional recommendations.
+Using machine learning algorithms and comprehensive data analysis, NutriTracker aims to improve health outcomes by identifying nutritional deficiencies and suggesting appropriate dietary adjustments.